-Within the College of Health and Human Services are the School of Nursing, the Department of Social Work Human Services, the Department of Kinesiology and Health Promotion, and the Department of Athletic Training Education Program.
+Within the College of Health and Human Services are the School of Nursing, the Department of Social Work Human Services, and the Department of Kinesiology and Health Promotion.

 The college is committed to meeting the challenges of the next decade; hence, it emphasizes quality teaching and values scholarly activity.
-The college is committed to the development of its
+The college is committed to the development of its students into knowledgeable, caring, responsive and self-directed